numpy/numpy/doc/source/user/depending_on_numpy.rst

 For *run-time dependencies*, specify version bounds using ``install_requires`` in ``setup.py`` (assuming you use ``numpy.distutils`` or ``setuptools`` to build).
-The upper bound should be set to the next major release of NumPy, e.g. `numpy>=1.18,numpy<2`.

-Not specifying a tighter upper bound means there is a small possibility that new versions of NumPy will no longer work with your code, but that is unlikely since NumPy API changes are highly conservative.
-On the other hand, limiting the upper bound almost certainly will make it
-`difficult to install your package in combination with other ecosystem packages
+Most libraries that rely on NumPy will not need to set an upper version bound: NumPy is careful to preserve backward-compatibility.
+However, if you are (a) a project that is guaranteed to release frequently and (b) worried that changes in NumPy may break your code, you may set an upper bound of no less than `current_numpy + 3`.
+It is also quite safe to set an upper bound on the next major release of NumPy, e.g. `numpy>=1.18,numpy<2`.
+Setting an upper bound on NumPy may, however, `affect the ability of your library to be installed alongside other, older packages
 <https://iscinumpy.dev/post/bound-version-constraints/>`__.

 .. note::